 Orthostatic hypotension is common among people who are 65 or older because the body's ability to react to drops in blood pressure can slow down as a person ages.

-Figures cited in research by the National Center for Biotechnology Information estimate that orthostatic hypotension is prevalent in around 18 percent of men and women aged 65 or older in the United States.
+Figures cited in research by the National Center for Biotechnology Information estimate that orthostatic hypotension is prevalent in around

 The same study noted that cases of orthostatic hypotension among the elderly account for 35 percent of hospital admissions in the U.S.